 Buprenorphine and naloxone are known by their commercial name of suboxone.
-While suboxone can produce the euphoric effects similar to heroin, these effects are greatly reduced.
+While suboxone can produce euphoric effects similar to heroin, these effects are greatly reduced.
 Suboxone works by binding to the same opioid receptors as heroin and makes it possible to cease heroin use without the horrible withdrawal symptoms.

 However, under the proper medical care and supervision, methadone and buprenorphine are medically proven to ease heroin withdrawal and facilitate long term recovery.
-Taken under supervision and used correctly, both of these medications will break the cycle of heroin addiction.
+Taken under the supervision and used correctly, both of these medications will break the cycle of heroin addiction.

 What treatments are available for Heroin Withdrawal?

 Heroin withdrawal is not something you should do on your own.
-As stated above, heroin withdrawal is not life-threatening, but the pain of heroin withdrawal can be so severe that it becomes nearly impossible go through it alone.
+As stated above, heroin withdrawal is not life-threatening, but the pain of heroin withdrawal can be so severe that it becomes nearly impossible to go through it alone.

 Medication-assisted treatment for heroin addiction will ensure medically proven support during acute withdrawal and into the post-acute phase.

 Evidence-based practices for heroin withdrawal and detox generally include methadone and/or buprenorphine which will help you through the worst phases of withdrawal.